Board Members & Area Maps

 Jaime Fernandez

-Jaime Fernandez began his term on the Board in January 2023, representing Trustee Area 5, South Monterey County.
-Prior to that Mr. Fernandez served as a Board Member for the Soledad Unified School District.
+Jaime Fernandez began his term of office on the County Board in December, 2022 representing Trustee Area 5, which encompassing South Monterey County from Soledad to Bradley.
+Previously, Mr. Fernandez served as a Board Member for the Soledad Unified School District.
 Mr. Fernandez is a graduate of Hartnell College with two Associate of Arts degrees in Criminology and Corrections.
-Mr. Fernandez received a Bachelor’s Degree from Chapman University in Organizational Leadership, is a graduate of the National FBI Academy in Quantico, Virginia, and has served on many other boards in South Monterey County.
+He also received a Bachelor’s Degree from Chapman University in Organizational Leadership and is a graduate of the National FBI Academy in Quantico, VA.
+Mr. Fernandez has served on many other boards in South

 Area 6